mongodb-university/Bluehawk/docs/docs/use-cases.md

 ### Tested Code Examples

 Imagine you want to paste some code from a unit test into your docs.
-You can mark up the unit test source file like this with Bluehawk commands like `:snippet-start:`, `:snippet-end:`, `:remove-start:`, and `:remove-end:`:
+You can mark up the unit test source file like this with Bluehawk tags like `:snippet-start:`, `:snippet-end:`, `:remove-start:`, and `:remove-end:`:

 ```swift